AntoninVidon/COVID19RetweetPrediction/README.md

 # COVID19 Retweet Prediction

-## TeamWeaver

 ![jupyter notebook x python](https://img.shields.io/badge/jupyter%20notebook-python-orange)![DeepLearning x DNN](https://img.shields.io/badge/DeepLearning-DNN-blue)![ML x Regressions](https://img.shields.io/badge/MachineLearning-Regressions-ff69b4)

-We worked relentlessly as a united team to accurately predict the number of retweets a tweet can get.
-We started by extracting relevant features and then applying Machine Learning and Deep Learning concepts we learned through out the course.
+We worked as a team to accurately predict the number of retweets a tweet can get.
+We started by extracting relevant features and then applied Machine Learning and Deep Learning techniques we learned through out the course.

 ## Path to original data